Infineon/btsdk-peer-apps-ota/Windows/WsOtaUpgrade/ReadMe.txt

 The protocol for the upgrade over air is rather simple.

-On the startup application reads the FW image file.
-Then application searches for a paired device which exposes the Vendor Specific Wiced Upgrade service.
+On startup the application reads the FW image file.
+Then the application searches for a paired device that exposes the Vendor Specific WICED Upgrade service.

-The Upgrade service exposes Control Point characteristic which application can use to send commands and receive notifications, and a Data characteristic which application uses to send chunks of data to the device.
+The Upgrade service exposes Control Point characteristic which the application can use to send commands and receive notifications, and a Data characteristic which the application uses to send chunks of data to the device.

-To start the upgrade application writes one byte WS_UPGRADE_COMMAND_PREPARE_DOWNLOAD command.
-And device replies with WS_UPGRADE_RESPONSE_OK.
+To start the upgrade the application writes a one byte WS_UPGRADE_COMMAND_PREPARE_DOWNLOAD command.
+And the device replies with WS_UPGRADE_RESPONSE_OK.

-Next application writes WS_UPGRADE_COMMAND_DOWNLOAD with 2 bytes of the patch lenght.
-After application receive OK response it starts writing 20 bytes chunks of data.
-After all the data has been completed application sends WS_UPGRADE_COMMAND_VERIFY command passing passing 32 bit checksum.
+Next the application writes WS_UPGRADE_COMMAND_DOWNLOAD with 2 bytes of the patch length.
+After the application receives an OK response it starts writing 20 byte chunks of data.
+After all the data has been completed, the application sends the WS_UPGRADE_COMMAND_VERIFY command passing a 32 bit checksum.

-At that time device verifies that data has been successfully committed to EEPROM or SFLASH and acknowledge with WS_UPGRADE_RESPONSE_OK if success or WS_UPGRADE_RESPONSE_FAILED if not all bytes were received or if checsum does not match.
-In case of success device automatically reboots after making downloaded image active.
+At that time device verifies that the data has been successfully committed to EEPROM or SFLASH and acknowledges with WS_UPGRADE_RESPONSE_OK if success or WS_UPGRADE_RESPONSE_FAILED if not all bytes were received or if checsum does not match.
+If the success case the device automatically reboots after making the downloaded image active.